CeeDee Lamb Player Prop Bets for the NFL Playoffs | Dallas vs. San Francisco 1/16/2022

 Matchup vs. San Francisco

-- Lamb did not have a touchdown catch in that contest against the 49ers.
+- Lamb did not have a touchdown catch in that matchup against the 49ers.

-- The 49ers have the NFL's seventh-ranked pass defense this season, allowing 227.9 yards per game through the air.
+- The 227.9 passing yards the 49ers give up per game makes them the NFL's seventh-ranked pass defense this season.

 Recent Performances